Vasily Bartold: Biography

+In 1899, Stanley Lane-Poole's book The Mohammedan Dynasties was published in Barthold's translation with numerous corrections of the translator.

+In 1900, after defending his thesis Turkestan in the Age of the Mongol Invasion (Parts 1 and 2, Saint Petersburg, 1898–1900), Bartold received the degree of Doctor of Oriental History.

+In 1901, Bartold was appointed Extraordinary and in 1906 Ordinary Professor of St. Petersburg University.

+He was the secretary of the Russian Committee for the Exploration of Central and East Asia, founded in 1903.

+In 1904, he made archaeological excavations in the vicinity of Samarkand.
+In 1910 he was elected corresponding member of the Academy of Sciences, and in 1913, Ordinary Academician in the category "Literature and History of Asian peoples".

+In 1912, in the work "The Caliph and the Sultan" Bartold made a scientific discovery: he proved that the idea of the transfer of spiritual power of the last Abbasid Caliph al-Mutawakkil III to the Ottoman sultan Selim Yavuz in the 16th century is a legend that appeared not earlier than the 18th century.

 Barthold's lectures at the University of Saint Petersburg were annually interrupted by extended field trips to Muslim countries.
-In the two volumes of his dissertation (Turkestan down to the Mongol Invasion, 1898-1900), he pointed out the many benefits the Muslim world derived from Mongol rule after the initial conquests.
+In the two volumes of his dissertation (Turkestan down to the Mongol Invasion, 1898–1900), he pointed out the many benefits the Muslim world derived from Mongol rule after the initial conquests.
 Barthold was the first to publish obscure information from the early Arab historians on the Kievan Rus'.
 He also edited several scholarly journals of Muslim studies, and contributed extensively to the first edition of the Encyclopaedia of Islam.
 In 1913, he was elected to the Russian Academy of Sciences.
+In May 1913, Bartold undertook a scientific trip to the Southern Ural, Siberia and Central Asia, visiting Orenburg, Ufa and the village of Sterlibashevo, Sterlitamak district, Ufa province.
 In February 1917 he was appointed to the Commission for the Study of the Tribal Composition of the Population of the Borderlands of Russia.